Frequently Asked Questions | Therapy with Kristy Leone, Art Therapist in Maryland

 Do you offer reduced-rate sessions?

-I do offer a limited number of reduced rate sessions for clients in need and for clinicians seeking clinical supervision hours.
-These slots are available on a case-by-case basis, and I encourage you to reach out if you are interested in discussing this option further!
-I do ask that you take a moment to reflect on your income and intersecting identities before making a request.
-This helps ensure that reduced-rate spots remain available for those who need them most.
+Yes, I offer a limited number of reduced-rate sessions for clients in financial need, as well as for clinicians seeking clinical supervision hours.
+These sliding scale spots are reserved specifically for transgender, non-binary, gender non-conforming, disabled, and BIPOC individuals.
+Reduced-rate sessions are available on a case-by-case basis.
+If you’re interested, I encourage you to reach out.
+I also ask that you take a moment to reflect on your income and intersecting identities before making a request.
+This reflection helps ensure that reduced-rate options remain available for those who need them most.
+As of January 2026, my reduced rate sessions are full.
+Please check back in February 2026.

 Credentials & Art Therapy Office Location in Maryland